GridPlus/client/README.md

 ## 3. Claim ownership of your device

 Once your agent is ready, it will print `Waiting for agent to be claimed...` to your console.

-You will now need to generate an Ethereum wallet and determine your address. **Make sure you are connected to the Ropsten network.** You can either use [MyEtherWallet](https://myetherwallet.com) or connect to a local node (such as [geth](https://github.com/ethereum/go-ethereum) or [parity](https://github.com/paritytech/parity)) that is synced to the Ropsten network.

-*To connect to Ropsten on MyEtherWallet, select any item with "Ropsten" in the name from the "Network" drop-down menu on the top right corner of the screen.*

-You will need to make a transaction to the Ethereum network telling the Registry contract that you own the device you are claiming.

-First, get the address of the Registry contract by calling the Grid+ endpoint `https://app.gridplus.io/Registry`.
+Now get the address of the Registry contract by calling the Grid+ endpoint `https://app.gridplus.io/Registry`.

 Next, form the data for the transaction you will send:

 ```
 0xbd66528a[your serial hash]

+e.g. 0xbd66528a238d80cfd0e63d9b634a914d1493d1fdacdf0099c537560d893d61858c965932
 ```

 Include this in a transaction from your Ethereum wallet and send it to the registry address provided by the Grid+ API endpoint.

-*If you need Ropsten ether, you can use the [Ropsten faucet](http://faucet.ropsten.be:3001/) without signing up and for free.*
+If you're new and using Metamask, open up the browser extension and click "Send" again.
+This time, fill in the Registry contract address as the recipient, send 0 ether, and put your data string in the optional "Additional Data" field.

 If the transaction is formed correctly, once it gets mined your agent should print the following to its console: